browserengineering/book/book/invalidation.md

 ...

-We [previously](animations.md) improved animation performance by improving our browser's graphics subsystem.
+We [previously](animations.md) improved animation performance by optimizing our browser's graphics subsystem.
 But that doesn't help interactions that affect layout, like text editing or JavaScript DOM modifications.
-Luckily, we can avoid redundant layout work using a technique called invalidation.
+Luckily, we can avoid redundant layout work by only recomputing some of it, and treating the layout tree like a form of cache.
+This *invalidaiton* technique focuses on figuring out which parts of the tree need updates, and recomputing only them.
 While invalidation is traditionally complex and bug-prone, a principled approach and simple abstractions can make it managable, and the complexity is necessary to make key user interactions like text input much faster.

 Editing Content
 ===============